-In a letter to Robert C. Moot, admin- Finally, the commission criticized On Central Ala.
-Discrimination ommission Asks Action BY MICHAEL S. LOTTMAN MONTGOMERY, Ala. -- In 15 angry letters, the U.S. Commission on Civil Rights has asked government agencies to do something about the instances of racial discrimination it uncovered during its hearings here last month.
-In five separate letters to Stephen J. Pollak, head of the civil rights division of the U.S. Department of Justice, the commission asked for action on a segregated town run by the American Can Company in Sumter County; on segregated parks and restaurants in Greenville, Monroeville, and Jackson; andon segregated and unequal vocational education.
+Finally, the commission criticized On Central Ala.
+Discrimination ommission Asks Action MONTGOMERY, Ala. -- In 15 angry letters, the U.S. Commission on Civil Rights has asked government agencies to do something about the instances of racial discrimination it uncovered during its hearings here last month.
+In five separate letters to Stephen J. Pollak, head of the civil rights division of the U.S. Department of Justice, the commission asked for action on a segregated town run by the American Can Company in Sumter County; on segregated parks and restaurants in Greenville, Monroeville, and Jackson; and on segregated and unequal vocational education.
 William L. Taylor, the commission's staff director, charged in one letter that segregation still exists in Alabama's trade schools.
-"Students continue to be bussed to trade schools outside of their county even though there is a trade school in their county," Taylor said.
-"Thus the Trenholm School, a black school in Montgomery County, sent buses into Dallas County to pick up students, even though (Dallas) county has a predomimantly-white school, the King School, in And, Taylor said, the director of Tus- Garbage Men Go on Strike BY JOHN SINGLETON MOBILE, Ala, -- "We want to be recognized as men," said sanitation worker Cleophas Tate, as he left the picket line for a break.
+"Students continue to be bussed to trade schools outside of their county even though there is a trade school in their county," Taylor said, "Thus the Trenholm School, a black school in Montgomery County, sent buses into Dallas County to pick up students, even though (Dallas) county has a predomimantly-white school, the King School, in elma."
+And, Taylor said, the director of Tus- Garbage Men Go on Strike MOBILE, Ala, -- "We want to be recognized as men," said sanitation worker Cleophas Tate, as he left the picket line for a break.
 Picket lines were set up Tuesday morning at city offices, after 50 Negro garbage collectors did not answer roll call and walked off their jobs on Monday.
 The workers are seeking recognition as a union, and are asking to be reclassified from garbage collectors to sanitation engineers.
 They have also demanded a raise in their pay--which is now \$301 per month for laborers and \$343 or \$375 for truck drivers.
-On Tuesday, picketers carried signs like those seen during the Memphis, Tenn., garbage strike--saying "No Recognition, No Work," 46 Union Justice Now," and "I Am a Man."
-City Commissioner Lambert C. Mims warned the workers at a meeting Jeveral weeks age that they would lose their jobs if they staged a strike or walk-out.
+On Tuesday, picketers carried signs like those seen during the Memphis, Tenn., garbage strike--saying "No Recognition, No Work," "Union Justice Now," and "I Am a Man," City Commissioner Lambert C. Mims warned the workers at a meeting Feveral weeks ago that they would lose their jobs if they staged a strike or walk-out.

-WILLIAM L. TAYLOR the largest employer in the area. business with the government but don't The commission found from its evidence that the federal government also appears to discriminate in hiring.
-In a letter to Postmaster General Marvin Watson, Taylor pointed out that of 611 people employed by the U.S. Post Office in 16 mid-Alabama counties, only Eight of the counties--Autauga, Butler, Choctaw, Clarke, Lowndes, Perry, Sumter, and Wilcox--have no Negro postal workers, Taylor said.
-Except for two Negro employees in the Tuskegee Institute station, he said, black postal workers in the other eight counties--Barbour, Bullock, Dallas, Hale, Greene, Macon, Marengo, and Monroe -- are all in low-grade positions.
-The commission also questioned the The Allied Paper Company has received \$175,000 from the government for such a program, Taylor noted in a letter to Stanley Ruttenberg, an assistant secretary of labor.
+WILLIAM L. TAYLOR caloosa's black trade school admitted during the hearings that he notified Stillman--the local Negro college--of available secretarial graduates, but did not notify the University of Alabama, the largest employer in the area.
+In six more letters, the commission urged action against companies that do business with the government but don't appear to be following executive orders requiring equal job opportunities.
+These companies included the Alabama Power Company, the Allied Paper Company (Jackson), the American Can Company (Bellamy and Naheola), Mc-Millan-Bloedel Products (Pine Hill), Dan River Mills (Greenville), and the McGregor Printing Corporation (York).
+The commission found from its evidence that the federal government also appears to discriminate in hiring.
+In a letter to Postmaster General Marvin Watson, Taylor pointed out that of 611 people employed by the U.S. Post Office in 16 mid-Alabama counties, only 36 are Negroes.
+Eight of the counties -- Autauga, Butler, Choctaw, Clarke, Lowndes, Perry, Sumter, and Wilcox--have no Negro postal workers, Taylor said.
+Except for two Negro employees in the Tuskegee Institute station, he said, black postal workers in the other eight counties -- Barbour, Bullock, Dallas, Hale, Greene, Macon, Marengo, and Monroe -- are all in low-grade positions.
+The commission also questioned the effectiveness of job-training programs.
+The Allied Paper Company has received \$175,000 from the government for such a program, Taylor noted in a letter to Stanley Ruttenberg, an assistant secretary of labor.